The University of Leeds will hold examinations and assessments across three periods during 2024.

 The final version and the timetable with venues

-The timetable with venues is published a few weeks later.
-From this time, students' personal exam timetables will include the room name and the allocated seat number for each exam.
+For assessments which will take place on-campus, the timetable with venues is published a few weeks later.
+From this time, students' personal assessment timetables will include the room name and the allocated seat number for each assessment.

-Exams may be held on any of the days within the published examination period, and students must be available for full duration of each exam period.
-Students can view their personal exam timetable via the Portal through the examinations tab.
+Assessments may be held on any of the days within the published assessment period, and students must be available for full duration of each assessment period.
+Students can view their personal assessment timetable via Minerva, through Student Services using the Examinations tab.

-Exam session times may vary, but ordinarily are as follows:
+Assessment session times may vary, but ordinarily for on-campus asssessments the times are as follows: